lightbend/kalix-jvm-sdk/samples/java-spring-cinema-booking-choreography/README.md

 For designing the Wallet bounded context in Kalix we are going to use for implementing Wallet (Entity/Aggregate) - [Kalix Entity (Event sourced)](https://docs.kalix.io/java/event-sourced-entities.html).

-**Note:** More information around implementing these Klaix service will be covered in following sections
+**Note:** More information around implementing these Kalix service will be covered in following sections

 #### "Wallet" Entity